-If you envision the typical Rolex customers 20 years ago, and a typical customer today, I am sure you will think of two individuals with completely different characteristics.
+If you envision the typical Rolex customer 20 years ago and a typical customer today, I am sure you will think of two individuals with completely different characteristics.

 Circling back to the title of this point is that Rolex did not artificially create the shortage, but they try to maintain it.
 This is a theory that you can hear quite often.
 What it means is that Rolex did not cut supply initially with the hopes to make its products more sought-after.
 Instead, due to an increased demand for various reasons, Rolex started noticing what happened, with waiting lists, prices on the secondhand market increasing, and so on.